Kenai Peninsula wolf

 The Kenai Peninsula wolf (Canis lupus alces), also known as the Kenai Peninsula grey wolf, is an extinct subspecies of the gray wolf that lived on the Kenai Peninsula in southern Alaska.

 Taxonomy

-The subspecies was classified in 1941 as one of the four in Alaska by Edward Alphonso Goldman.
+The subspecies was classified in 1941 by Edward Alphonso Goldman based on five skulls from two adult females and three immature males obtained from Kachemak Bay.
 It is recognized as a subspecies of Canis lupus in the taxonomic authority Mammal Species of the World (2005).